On the Power of Automata Minimization in Reactive Synthesis: Implementation and Evaluation

 \section{Implementation and Evaluation}

-In order to better compare the performance of Hopcroft's and Brzozowski's minimization algorithms in the context of temporal synthesis, we conducted extensive experiments over different classes of benchmarks.
-In our evaluation, Hopcroft's algorithm is represented by \mona{}~\cite{Mona}. \mona{} constructs a minimal DFA by first generating DFAs for subformulas, then combining them recursively while applying Hopcroft's algorithm on the intermediate DFAs.
-For more implementation details of \mona{}, we refer to~\cite{Mona}.
+As mentioned in Section~\ref{sec:dfaminimization}, Hopcroft's algorithm is represented by \mona{}~\cite{Mona}, a sophisticated platform for obtaining minimized automata from logic specifications, in the way of constructing a minimal DFA by first generating DFAs for subformulas, then combining them recursively while applying Hopcroft's algorithm on the intermediate DFAs.
+For more details of \mona{}, we refer to~\cite{Mona}.
 In this section, we first present details of our implementation of Brzozowski's algorithm, and then show an experimental comparison between the two different minimization algorithms.